ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ```

 :::info
-Do not worry if your IDE plugin conflicts with `() set_seed(int) impure asm "SETRAND";` in `stdlib.fc`.
+It’s fine if your IDE plugin conflicts with the `() set_seed(int) impure asm "SETRAND";` in the `stdlib.fc` file.
 :::

-Remember to add the following line to the beginning of wallet_v3.fc to indicate that the functions from stdlib will be used below:
+Remember to add the following line to the beginning of the `wallet_v3.fc` file to indicate that the functions from the stdlib will be used below:

 ```func
 #include "stdlib.fc";
 ```

-Now let’s write code to compile our smart contract and run it using `npm run start:dev`:
+Now let’s write code to compile our smart contract and run it using the `npm run start:dev`:

 ```js
 import { compileFunc } from '@ton-community/func-js';